reald/uv-k5-firmware-custom/README.md

 The frequency can be entered by using the number buttons.
 Choose the used modulation of the foxes in menu "Demod" (e.g. AM).

-Use a narrow bandwidth mode in menu "BW W/N" ("U 1K7": 1.7 kHz or "NARROWER": 2.5 kHz).
+Use a narrow bandwidth mode in menu "BW W/N": "U 1K7" is 1.7 kHz, (smallest possible value; shown as "U-") or "NARROWER" which is 2.5 kHz (shown as "N-" in the status bar).

 Select number of foxes in menu "NumFox".
 The default is 5.